zhengmk321/NaturalHazardPrediction/README.md

 ### Get a compute node
 Either of these following two mentods works.
 Choose the one that you prefer.

-Please note that the queue, TACC-DIC, is excluded to TACC employee.
+Please note that the queue name (following -p), TACC-DIC, is excluded to TACC employee.
 Please replace it with your own queue.

-To know more about how to connect to a compute node, please check this [tutorial](https://docs.tacc.utexas.edu/software/idev/).

 1. idev

+Run the following command in your terminal.

+To know more about idev, please check this [tutorial](https://docs.tacc.utexas.edu/software/idev/).

 ```
 idev -N 1 -n 4 -p rtx -A TACC-DIC -t 48:00:00
 ```

 2. sbatch

 Create a file, say, rtx.slurm, then copy and paste the following code to it.
 After that, run `sbatch rtx.slurm` in terminal.
 ```
 #!/bin/bash